A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Our Mechanism: -UCB

 We are now ready to describe our mechanism $\Delta$-UCB.
 The idea in $\Delta$-UCB is to explore all the arms in a round-robin fashion for a fixed number of rounds.
 The number of exploration rounds is fixed based on the desired $\Delta$, specified by the planner.
 At the end of exploration, with high probability, we are guaranteed that the arms not in $S_\Delta$ are well separated from the best arm $i_*$ with respect to their social welfare estimates.
 In the exploration rounds, agents need not pay and these rounds are free.

 Further on, for all the remaining rounds, the best arm as per the UCB estimate of social welfare is chosen.
 However in the exploitation rounds, the chosen agent pays an amount for each click he receives.
-The amount to be paid by the agent is fixed based on the well known Vickrey Clark Grove (VCG) scheme \cite{vickrey1961counterspeculation}.
-Note that no learning place in these rounds and the UCB, LCB indices don't change thereafter.
+The amount to be paid by the agent is fixed based on variant of the well known Vickrey Clark Grove (VCG) scheme \cite{vickrey1961counterspeculation} known as weighted VCG \cite{NISAN2007}.
+Note that no learning takes place in these rounds and the UCB, LCB indices do not change thereafter.
 We present our mechanism in \Cref{alg:delta-ucb-single-slot}.

-\section{Properties of $\Delta$-UCB}
+\subsection{Properties of $\Delta$-UCB}

 Next we discuss the properties satisfied by $\Delta$-UCB regarding truthfulness and regret.
 Before that, we state a few useful definitions which will help in understanding the notion of truthfulness.